Nerwyn/android-tv-card/README.md

 `Key` and `Source` are shortcuts for `remote.send_command` and `remote.turn_on` respectively.
 They will use the general remote ID if set but can be overridden at the custom action level.

 The `key` field does not refer to the default key name as it appears in the list, but as the actual key string to be sent in the action data.
-You should read the documentation for the platform you are using to learn more about available options.
+You should read the documentation for the platform you are using to learn more about available options, or look at the default key and source maps files [here](https://github.com/Nerwyn/android-tv-card/tree/main/src/models/maps).

 The `source` field generally refers to an application to open and varies by platform.
 For Android TV you may find the [Android TV deep linking guide helpful](https://community.home-assistant.io/t/android-tv-remote-app-links-deep-linking-guide/567921).